pedropereirahg/mlp/README.md

 # mlp
-Implements an mlp in python.
+Implements an mlp in Python.